 Students should plan according to (1) notes on the printed curriculum model, and (2) Pre-requisites and course descriptions listed in the AU Bulletin.
 Students can determine which courses they need to take for the upcoming semester by printing a copy of their intended curriculum model, marking through the course work they have completed and are currently completing, and reading course pre-requisite information for the remaining courses that have not been 'marked through'.
 Students can also access a Degree Works audit to perform a 'What If' function.

 Students who have not yet transferred into the Harbert College of Business cannot register for Business course work via tiger i.
 Non-business students are required to wait until the end of the registration period before requesting seating in business courses.
-Requests can be made in the appropriate departmental office(s) in Lowder Hall beginning October 28th for Spring 2015 scheduling.
+Requests can be made in the appropriate departmental office(s) in Lowder Hall.

 Current and prospective Harbert College of Business majors are required to use the AU Bulletin to find course descriptions and course pre-requisites.
 Click on ‘Courses of Instruction.’
 The abbreviation "Pr." stands for pre-requisite.